wrussell1999/workshops/android-kotlin.md

 title:  "Introduction to Android Development: Kotlin Edition"
 ---

+# Introduction to Android Development: Kotlin Edition

+Interested in mobile development?
+This is the perfect place to start!

+I run this workshop at universities all over the UK, as well as online for virtual events.
+Interested in having me?
+Send me an [email](mailto:will@will-russell.com)!

 ## When can I watch this?

 This will be live streamed as part of [Hack Quarantine](https://hackquarantine.com) on their [live stream](https://hackquarantine.com/stream).
 Join in at 1PM BST on the 6th April 2020!